 - Override

-Event BeginPlay -> Get Component By Class (Class: BP_CollisionComponent) -> AddCollisionTargetType (TargetTypeTag: Collision.MySweep, TargetTypeClass: BP_MySweepingTrace) -> SetCollisionProperties (Mesh: WeaponMesh, Sockets: BladeStart, BladeEnd)
+Event BeginPlay -> Get Component By Class (Class: BP_CollisionComponent) -> AddCollisionTargetType (TargetTypeTag: Collision.MySweep, TargetTypeClass: BP_MySweepingTrace) -> SetCollisionProperties (Mesh: WeaponMesh, Sockets: BladeStart, BladeEnd)- Use

 Troubleshooting